Clean code: bad code

 - Every module gets more opaque over time

 - A constant effort is needed to keep the code readable, easy to understand and communicate its design

 Telltale sign: you are reluctant to fix somebody else’s code or even your own!

 That's the big question.
 To avoid all these pitfalls, we must have control of our code to always see and know what's happening and what we can do to add new features and refactor the existing code.
 This can be easy for small projects but it can be very hard on a big project in the real world so must know how to proceed.
 The elements on the following list are techniques and concept we must learn and use to write clean code.

 - Use OOP

 - Learn and practice Test Driven Development (TDD)

 - Agile testing, 100% code coverage must be our aim

 What about (big) projects with legacy code?

 I've worked with whole and big platforms with legacy code and not a single line of tests!
 In the real world this is considered highly unprofessional; especially for a big company.
 It was terrible.
-All bad code principles and symptoms you have seen above become true and the every day work soon become frustrating and slow.
-On the other side it's impossible to start refactoring a large amount of code for many and some obvious reasons.
+All bad code principles and symptoms you have seen above become true and the everyday work soon becomes frustrating and slow.
+On the other side, it's impossible to start refactoring a large amount of code for many and some obvious reasons.
 So the Michael Feathers 's book working effectively with legacy code can help us.
 Essentially we isolate the legacy code parts and start building new features on top of the existing and working code!
 I'll come back on legacy code with more specific posts and examples.